 Charities including Rotary, The Red Cross, HeadKnowles, ShelterBox and many others sprang into action working with The Bahamas National Emergency Management Authority (NEMA) to provide shelter & supplies, ship in supplies donated abroad, and volunteer their time.
 Individuals have volunteered private boats and planes to bring in hundreds of thousands of pounds of relief supplies, and evacuate people from the islands.
 The governments of the US, Canada, the UK and many other countries have pledged support and provided supplies and humanitarian assistance, search and rescue operations and other disaster response measures.

 We are overwhelmed with gratitude for the support that The Bahamas has been shown by both the local and global community.

-We are also grateful that the capital of New Providence, the economic center of our country, was not hit.
+The capital of New Providence, the economic center of our country, was spared the brunt of the storm.
 Relief efforts began immediately here in Nassau, and are ongoing.
 Our office is fully operational and is a drop-off spot for supplies for those affected by the storm.

 Our islands are small and close-knit, but collectively strong.
 Together we will rebuild.

 To find out how you can help visit www.bahamasrealty.com/dorian